DessimozLab/FastOMA/README.md

 ```
 If the run interrupted, by adding `-resume` to the nextflow commond line, you can continue your previous nextflow job.
 ## expected output structure for test data
+The output of FastOMA includes two folders (`hogmap` and `OrthologousGroupsFasta`) and three files
+(`OrthologousGroupsFasta.tsv`, `rootHOGs.tsv` and `output_hog.orthoxml`).
+The `hogmap` folder includes the output of [OMAmer](https://github.com/DessimozLab/omamer); each file corresponds to an input proteome.
+The folder `OrthologousGroupsFasta` includes FASTA files, and all proteins inside each FASTA file are orthologous to each other.
+These could be used as gene markers for species tree inference with refined resolution, [more info](https://f1000research.com/articles/9-511).
+Note that Orthologous Groups are groups of strict orthologs, with at most 1 representative per species.
+Hierarchical Orthologous Groups are groups of orthologs and paralogs, defined at each taxonomic level.

-Then, following files and folders should appear in the folder `out_folder` which was the argument.
+So, following files and folders should appear in the folder `out_folder` which was the argument.
 ```
 $ls out_folder
-hogmap  OrthologousGroupsFasta  OrthologousGroups.tsv  rootHOGs.tsv output_hog.orthoxml
+hogmap  OrthologousGroupsFasta  OrthologousGroups.tsv  rootHOGs.tsv output_hog.orthoxml pickles_temp
 ```
 among which `output_hog.orthoxml` is the final output in [orthoXML format](https://orthoxml.org/0.4/orthoxml_doc_v0.4.html).
 Its content looks like this